Marty Martinez (Virginia politician)

 Fernando J. "Marty" Martinez (born 1952) is an American politician serving as a member of the Virginia House of Delegates from the 29th district since 2024.
 He previously served on the Leesburg City Council.

 Career

 Martinez served in the U.S. Air Force for more than seven years during the Vietnam War era.
 He is a retired government contractor.

 In 2002, he was elected to the Leesburg City Council and served as vice-mayor from 2019 to 2023.
-He supported the Washington Metro's Silver Line extension project into Loudon County.
+He supported the Washington Metro's Silver Line extension project into Loudoun County.

 Virginia House of Delegates

 Martinez ran for the Virginia House of Delegates in the 29th district, a new seat following redistricting, in 2023.

 Tenure

 Martinez sponsored a bill which would redirect some funds from plastic bag taxes from counties to cities, it passed both chambers but was vetoed by Glenn Youngkin in 2024.
 Youngkin signed Martinez's bill to ban declawing cats the same year.